opendatasoft/ods-documentation/source/customizing_look_and_feel/07_designing_responsive_portal/responsive.rst

 that is the width of the browser's window.

 Responsive layouts work by defining *breakpoints*, widths in pixels marking levels at which the layout will change.
-Within the OpenDataSoft's platform, 3 breakpoints (defining 4 modes) are defined and can be :ref:`customized through the theme <theme__layout-options>`.
+Within the Opendatasoft's platform, 3 breakpoints (defining 4 modes) are defined and can be :ref:`customized through the theme <theme__layout-options>`.
 These modes are *extra-small*, *small*, *medium* and *large* (also refered to as *mobile*, *tablet*, *desktop* and *large desktop*).